abiswas3/typst-theorion/PM-Rajko/sections/prelims.typ

 Note that $s_i^2(x) >= 0$ for any $x$ by definition.
 Therefore, if there were to exist some $x^(*)$ such that $p_i (x^(*)) = 0$ for all $p_i in Axioms$, then $sum_(i in [m]) t_i (x^*) p_i ( x^* ) = 0$.
-This would imply that $h >=0$, but our proof $Proof$ shows that $h = -1$.
+This would imply that $h >=0$, but if proof $Proof$ shows that $h = -1$, then by the contrapositive, no such $x^*$ can exist.
-Therefore, the existence of the set of polynomials $Proof$ act as a formal proof of the claim that the set of polynomial equations in $Axioms$ is unsatisfiable.
+Therefore, the existence of the sequence of polynomials $Proof$ act as a formal proof of the claim that the set of polynomial equations in $Axioms$ is unsatisfiable.

 #definition(title: [Complexity Of SoS Refutation])[
 If we let $Pi$ denote the set of all valid SoS refutations for $Axioms$, then the complexity of refuting $Axioms$ in the SoS proof system is given by